 Get all ingredients ready on your table/countertop and line a tray with baking parchment.

-3. Put half a tablespoon of mixture in the palm of your hand, place a peach or pineapple piece in the middle and cover it in the coconut mix.
-You can also divide the mixture in half, then each half in 10 equal pieces, this way you make sure the cookies will be all the same size.
+Put a tablespoon of mixture in the palm of your hand, place a peach or pineapple piece in the middle and cover it in the coconut mix.
+You can also divide the mixture in half, and then each half into 10 equal pieces, this way you make sure the cookies will be all the same size.

 You can eat them warm, or wait for them to completely cool down, it's all up to you.